It’s common to hear the phrase: “motherhood is a full-time job.”

 But there were times she needed to bring the stroller with her which prevented her from obtaining the same level of endurance she was doing solo.

-After doing this new form of kid-friendly training for a while, her husband came up with an idea that combined both family and her favorite sport: going after a marathon pram record.
+After doing this new form of kid-friendly training for a while, her husband came up with an idea that combined both family and her favourite sport: going after a marathon pram record.

 Cynthia was sold on the idea as it gave her a new challenge to look forward to – one that not only involved bonding with her children, but also teaching them strength and motivation.